chinamike65/hugo-tuolesi/content/book5/book5en.md

 The hidden meaning is about the Bodhisattva in the five Mahayana ways.

-Section 1 The difference between suppressing troubles and breaking troubles When the Bodhisattva of Clear Discernment begins to see the path, he must cut off his afflictions and obstacles.
+**Section 1 - The difference between suppressing afflictions and breaking afflictions**

+When the Bodhisattva of Clear Discernment begins the Path of Seeing, he must cut off his afflictions and obstacles.

 There are two kinds of afflictions, namely afflictions and inborn afflictions.

-The troubles of separation are the troubles imagined in this life.
+The afflictions of separation are the afflictions imagined in this life.

-In our life, under the influence of society and life, especially the influence of books, newspapers, media, etc., we will have all kinds of delusions, which will cause us to have troubles.
+In our life, under the influence of society and the world around us, especially the influence of books, newspapers, media, etc., we will have all kinds of delusions, which will cause us to have afflictions.

-The affliction that the Bodhisattva wants to break when he sees the Way is the affliction of separation.
+The affliction that the Bodhisattva wants to break when he reaches the Path of Seeing is the affliction of separation.

-Innate afflictions are the afflictions that have been born and died together with us since beginningless, and are reincarnated together.
+Innate afflictions are the afflictions that have been born and died together with us since beginningless time, and are reincarnated together.
 They are the afflictions brought about by previous lives.

 There are two types of knowledge obstacles, namely knowledge obstacles and innate knowledge obstacles.